Saturation of algebraic surfaces: Abstract

 \section{Abstract}

 The saturation of an algebraic surface is the maximal open embedding with complement of dimension zero.
-For schemes, it was introduced by the first named author and A.~Bondal \cite{BodBon5}, who proved that the saturation of a surface $X$ can be recovered from the category of reflexive sheaves on $X$.
-In this article, we extend these results to algebraic spaces.
-Furthermore, we address the question of A.~Bondal whether every saturated surface $X$ is proper over its affinisation $X^{\aff}=\Spec H^{0}(X,\cO_{X})$.
-We prove that passing from schemes to algebraic spaces guarantees that this property holds whenever $X^{\aff}$ is non-trivial.
-Finally, we give some characterisation of saturated surfaces depending on $\dim X^{\aff}$.
+For schemes, it was introduced by the first named author and A.~Bondal, \cite{BodBon5}, who asked whether every saturated surface $X$ is proper over its affinisation $\Spec H^{0}(X,\cO_{X})$.
+We prove that this property holds whenever the affinisation is non-trivial.
+If a saturated surface $X$ has trivial affinisation, we prove that the boundary of any compactification of $X$ has at most two connected components, and this bound is optimal.
+Furthermore, we extend the results of \cite{BodBon5} from schemes to algebraic spaces; in particular, we prove that the saturation of a surface $X$ can be recovered from the category of reflexive sheaves on $X$.